 The Communication Learning in Practice for Scientists (CLIPS) website provides modules that align with the variety of assessment items found within the sciences.
 The modules include: displaying data, writing, presentations, communicating with numbers and infographics.

 EndNote is a reference management software.
 Use it to:

-Videos and instructions on downloading and setting up EndNote, exporting references from databases and getting EndNote references into Word.
+Download EndNote (free).
+See guides on setting up EndNote, exporting references from databases into Endnote and getting EndNote references into Word.